-A more detailed analysis of each Presidential platform strengthens this conclusion by showing how throughout both periods, references to antitrust are almost always towards expanding enforcement and combating monopolies.
+A more detailed analysis of each Presidential platform strengthens this conclusion by showing how throughout both periods references to antitrust are almost always towards expanding enforcement and combating monopolies.
 Indeed, antitrust is always mentioned in a positive way, and monopoly is always mentioned in a negative way.
 For example, the 1964’s Democratic Platform of President Lyndon Johnson stressed how during his presidency “The Federal Trade Commission has stepped up its activities to promote free and fair competition in business, and to safeguard the consuming public against both monopolistic and deceptive practices.
 The reorganized Antitrust Division of the Department of Justice has directed special emphasis to price fixing, particularly on consumer products, by large companies who distribute through small companies.
 These include eyeglasses, salad oil, flour, cosmetics, swimsuits, bread, milk, and even sneakers.”
 Both the 1968 and the 1972 Republican Presidential Platforms promised vigorous antitrust enforcement, with the 1972 platform stressing that: “We will press on for greater competition in our economy.
 The energetic antitrust program of the past four years demonstrates our commitment to free competition as our basic policy.
 The Antitrust Division has moved decisively to invalidate those "conglomerate" mergers which stifle competition and discourage economic concentration.
 The 87 antitrust cases filed in fiscal year 1972 broke the previous one-year record of more than a decade ago, during another Republican Administration.”

-This pattern of positive mentions to antitrust and negative mentions to monopoly continues even after the 1980’s.
-An interesting and rather unique case is the 1980’s election, when Jimmy Carter lost his re-election bid to Ronald Reagan.
+This pattern of positive mentions to antitrust and negative mentions to monopoly continues even after the 1980s.
+An interesting and rather unique case is the 1980’s election when Jimmy Carter lost his re-election bid to Ronald Reagan.
 Faced with rising inflation and a stagnant economy, Carter’s losing agenda focused on economic fairness, and strong antitrust enforcement earned a dedicated page in his 126-pages program.
-Yet, while Reagan ran on a small government platform, a key focus was the promotion small businesses.
-Reagan’s platform never attacks antitrust enforcement; on the contrary, the Platform stresses how the deregulation of sectors such as transportation would require strengthened enforcement of antitrust laws: “Consequently, the role of government in transportation must be redefined.
+Yet, while Reagan ran on a small government platform, a key focus was the promotion of small businesses.
+Reagan’s platform never attacks antitrust enforcement; on the contrary, the Platform stresses how the deregulation of sectors such as transportation would require strengthened enforcement of antitrust laws: “[c]onsequently, the role of government in transportation must be redefined.
 The forces of the free market must he brought to bear to promote competition, reduce costs, and improve the return on investment to stimulate capital formation in the private sector.
-The role of government must change from one of overbearing regulation to one of providing incentives for technological and innovative developments, while assuring through anti-trust enforcement that neither predatory competitive pricing nor price gouging of captive customers will occur;” Later, the 1988 Republican Platform of GHWB stressed how “We have been tough on white-collar crime, too.
+The role of government must change from one of overbearing regulation to one of providing incentives for technological and innovative developments, while assuring through anti-trust enforcement that neither predatory competitive pricing nor price gouging of captive customers will occur;” Later, the 1988 Republican Platform of GHWB stressed how “[w]e have been tough on white-collar crime, too.
 We have filed more criminal anti-trust cases than the previous Administration.”
-Indeed, during this entire period the only negative mentions to antitrust take place during the 1992 and 1996 Republican Party Platforms, both which promise to repeal “outdated antitrust laws” which prevented mergers and cooperation in healthcare markets, something that would help bring costs down.
+Indeed, during this entire period the only negative mentions to antitrust take place during the 1992 and 1996 Republican Party Platforms, both of which promise to repeal “outdated antitrust laws” which prevented mergers and cooperation in healthcare markets, something that would help bring costs down.
 Yet, both policies were defeated by the Democratic Platform of President Clinton (which did not mention antitrust nor monopoly).

 ADD PRESIDENTIAL EXECUTIVE ORDERS

-In sum, the analysis of the public platforms of all presidents since 1932 further reinforces our previous conclusion about legislation: there is no evidence that the decline in antitrust enforcement was the desire of a majority of voters, nor that was it in the political platform of any winning candidate.
+In sum, the analysis of the public platforms of all presidents since 1932 further reinforces our previous conclusion about antitrust legislation: there is no evidence that the decline in antitrust enforcement was the desire of a majority of voters, nor that was it in the political platform of any winning candidate.

 Part III.B.
 Weakened enforcement through regulators and courts